cunnie/inclusive-sober-literature/remixed/big_book/18_chapt10_to_employers.md

   Perhaps this is a typical attitude.
 We, who have collectively seen a great deal of business life, at least from the alcoholic angle, had to smile at this gentleman’s sincere opinion.
 He might be shocked if he knew how much alcoholism is costing his organization a year.
 That company may harbor many actual or potential alcoholics.
 We believe that managers of large enterprises often have little idea how prevalent this problem is.
 Even if you feel your organization has no alcoholic problem, it might pay to take another look down the line.
 You may make some interesting discoveries.

-  Of course, this chapter refers to alcoholics, sick people, deranged men.
+  Of course, this chapter refers to alcoholics, sick people, deranged people.
 What our friend, the vice president, had in mind was the habitual or whoopee drinker.
 As to them, his policy is undoubtedly sound, but he did not distinguish between such people and the alcoholic.

   It is not to be expected that an alcoholic employee will receive a disproportionate amount of time and attention.
-He should not be made a favorite.
-The right kind of man, the kind who recovers, will not want this sort of thing.
-He will not impose.
+They should not be made a favorite.
+The right kind of employee, the kind who recovers, will not want this sort of thing.
+They will not impose.
 Far from it.
-He will work like the devil and thank you to his dying day.
+They will work like the devil and thank you to their dying day.

   Today I own a little company.
 There are two